Nanopublication/nanopub-js/nanopub-utils/README.md

   const np = new Nanopub('ADD NP RDF') // string or Store
   ```

-You can then easily reuse the object to work with the Nanopub:
+You can then easily reuse the instantiated object to work with the Nanopub:

 ```typescript
 // Get the Nanopub URI